I am a contemporary artist and choreographer deeply intrigued of the human nature, and how human beings organize their world.

 it’s our time to listen

 It is our time to listen is an experimental and ongoing duet project of two dance artists, Hanna-Maija Pääkkönen and Alejandro Flores Monroy.
-The works explore human contact in lived spaces.
+The works explored human contact in lived spaces.

-The works built are unique in time, place and space.
-The venue can be a public space, a street, a neighborhood backyard, or a virtual connection.
-The works are based on ever-changing and updating materials that artists collect from the cities where they have lived and worked.
+The works were built in specific time, place and space.
+The venue used were: a street, a neighborhood backyard, a public building and virtual connection.
+The works were based on materials that artists collect from the cities where they have lived and worked.

-So far, the duo has worked with materials collected from Helsinki, Mexico City, Managua and Los Angeles.
-Performances have been seen in Mexico City and Helsinki.
+The duo worked with materials collected from Helsinki, Mexico City, Managua and Los Angeles.
+Performances have been seen in Mexico City (2020) and Helsinki (2021).